 - The National Day of Prayer was enacted in 1952 by the Congress and President Harry S. Truman.
 As with the addition of “under God” to the Pledge of Allegiance in 1954, the move came during the Cold War and was seen as a way of contrasting the more religious United States with the officially atheistic Soviet Union.

 - The Freedom From Religion Foundation unsuccessfully challenged the National Day of Prayer in court.
-The Seventh Circuit Court of Appeals ruled in 2011 that the group, which aims to promote the separation of church and state, did not have the legal standing to challenge the law.
+The 7th Circuit Court of Appeals ruled in 2011 that the group, which aims to promote the separation of church and state, did not have legal standing to challenge the law.

 - For many Americans, every day is a day of prayer.
-More than half (55%) of Americans said they pray every day, according to a 2013 Pew Research survey, while 23% said they pray weekly or monthly and 21% seldom or never.
-Even among those who are religiously unaffiliated, 21% said they pray daily.
-Another survey we conducted in 2012 found that 76% of Americans agreed with the statement “prayer is an important part of my daily life,” a percentage that has remained relatively stable over the last 25 years.
+More than half (55%) of Americans say they pray every day, according to a 2014 Pew Research Center survey, while 21% say they pray weekly or monthly and 23% say they seldom or never pray.
+Even among those who are religiously unaffiliated, 20% say they pray daily.
+Women (64%) are more likely than men (46%) to pray every day.
+And Americans ages 65 and older are far more likely than adults under 30 to say they pray daily (65% vs. 41%).